LatrecheYasser/company-reputation-predictor/Collector/README.md

-# collector
+# Collector
-is a part of our product which consiste of a ELK instance that can collect, filter and stor data.
+Is a part of our product which consists of an ELK instance that can collect, filter and store data.

 ---
-**how to run ?**
+**How to run?**

-- first you have to install ` docker ` and ` docker compose `
+- Install ` docker ` and ` docker compose `
-- to run the ` docker-compose.yml ` file move to the collector folder and run run this `sudo docker-compose up `
+- Run the ` docker-compose.yml ` file, change directory to the collector's folder and run this command `sudo docker-compose up `